zam29/ConsistentEstimation/README.md

 `MarJoinsData`

 #### Notes:
-The`data_processing`folder will hold the observed distribution file from the modeling steps for the model-based approach
+- The`data_processing`folder will hold the observed distribution files from the modeling steps for the model-based approach.
+- You should run the code within the `ConsistentEstimators` folder :

+        cd ConsistentEstimators
+        python3 real_missing_experiments.py